INGREDIENTS – Requires a Power Blender

 4 Tbsp Coconut Oil / 2 Tbsp Olive Oil

 I used a Nutri Ninja to blend everything.
 If you do not have a high-powered blender that will purify hard vegetables than the squash can be preboiled lightly cooked.
 It can be blended then with the rest of the ingredients.

 Set the Coconut & Rice flour to one side.
 Add all ingredients to blender (can use a soup blender if precook the squash) and blend well.

 Add Flours next slowly, blending in between.
-You want a wet but sticky consistency to the mixture.
-If it is too dry, can add water.
+You want a thick wet consistency to the mixture.
+If it is too dry, can add water or milk.